ALLIED PAPER, INC./PORTAGE CREEK/KALAMAZOO RIVER

 Economic Activity at the Site

 As of December 2016, EPA had data on 2 on-site businesses.
 These businesses employed 121 people and generated an estimated $160,000 in annual sales revenue.
-For additional information click here.
+View additional information about redevelopment economics at Superfund sites.